starvagrant/toh/toh.markdown/amousenamedmargot.md

-Dr. Creed barrelled down 1-70 in the pouring rain, trying to keep his eyes on the road, he'd put St. Louis and much of the rest of Missouri behind him and the place was already beginning to stretch out, the length between exits growing in distance with every smile.
+Dr. Creed barreled down 1-70 in the pouring rain, trying to keep his eyes on the road, he'd put St. Louis and much of the rest of Missouri behind him and the place was already beginning to stretch out, the length between exits growing in distance with every smile.

 On the shoulder was a human figure, on a westward course, but it's small size and the pouring rain made it impossible to see until his vehicle shot a stream of water on it.